Promoting Positive Work Environments In Pharmacy

 Smoothly operating a business with multiple employees is never an easy feat.
 You’ve got differences in ethics, opinions, personalities, and culture all coming together - and naturally, often with a bit of turbulence.
 With a little time and investment, bumps are less frequent, but there are many workplaces where the environment becomes downright unpleasant for those working in it.

 This isn’t a pharmacy-specific issue - the negative, and often harmful, culture found in small teams is unfortunately common across the board.
 And these environments have a domino effect for staff members and leaders alike; the storm of unrest often follows you home.

 Customer-facing workplaces can be particularly susceptible to becoming negative work environments - staff working long hours, dealing with disgruntled consumers, and often absent or disconnected managers.

 In pharmacy, there’s not only a customer-facing aspect but often a very high-pressure environment causing tension on site.
 Add in a locum or two who are unfamiliar with the team's “norm”, and you’ve got high potential for unrest.

 Pharmacies are no different from any other workplace, they all have a different 'feel' within their dispensaries and shops.
 This comes about from the people in the business and the roles they play.

 Three pharmacy scenarios that can cause a negative workplace environment:

 When we see seniority exercised poorly we often have issues.

-It is clear that absence of the leader in pharmacies can create bad currents.
-These days the 'owner' tends to own multiple pharmacies, and is only present some of the time.
+It is clear that the absence of a leader in pharmacies can create bad currents.
+These days the 'owner' tends to own multiple pharmacies and is only present some of the time.